openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 Image pulling may fail due to lack of disk space or other reasons.
 This will be reported via the conditions in the `PinnedImageSet` custom resource.
-See the risks and mitigations section for details.
+See the risks and mitigation section for details.

 #### Support Procedures